 What do you get when you mix mid-century modern furniture with rustic materials and accents?
 A perfectly modern rustic look!
 This just so happens to be a style we love due to its emphasis on comfort, slightly eclectic vibe, and always on-trend look.

 New to modern rustic style?
 You’ve probably seen it before and just didn’t know what to call it.
 It involves comfortable but streamlined furniture, natural elements, earth tones, and reliance on rustic materials and decor.
 This style is all over Instagram and Pinterest, and brilliant designers like Amber Interiors and Studio McGee often design rooms that you could easily say are of this style.
+It’s super popular among Los Angeles and San Diego interior designers as well!

 Modern rustic is also the perfect style for couples trying to compromise between a comfortable and livable look and one that’s more modern and sleek—combining the soft edges of rustic with sleek notes found in modern styling.